day8/re-frame/README.md

 To quote McCoy: "It's MVC, Jim, but not as we know it".

 To build a re-frame app, you:
- - design your app's data structure (data layer)
+ - design your app's information model (data layer)
  - write and register subscription functions (query layer)
- - write Reagent component functions  (view layer)
+ - write Reagent view functions  (view layer)
  - write and register event handler functions  (control layer and/or state transition layer)

 Features:

 1. The functions you write are pure, so the computational pieces of your app can be described, understood and tested independently.
+Dependency Injection isn't needed.
-   You won't need Dependency Injection to test.
-Think about that.
+2. re-frame looks after the `conveyance of data` - the transport of data between pure functions.
-2. These computational parts are composed via reactive data flows - a dynamic, unidirectional Signal graph.
+3. One half of this "conveyance" involves a reactive data flow - a dynamic, unidirectional Signal graph.
-3. The resulting architecture involves "derived data" flowing in a two-stage, reactive loop.
+4. The resulting architecture involves "derived data" flowing in a two-stage, loop.
    Without realising it, you will be explicitly modelling time.
-4. It is fast, straight out of the box.
-You won't have to go through [this sort of pain](http://blog.scalyr.com/2013/10/angularjs-1200ms-to-35ms/).
+5. It is fast, straight out of the box.
-5. The surprising thing about re-frame is how simple it is.
-Beautifully simple!
-Our reference implementation is little more than 200 lines of (ClojureScript) code.
+6. The surprising thing about re-frame is how simple it is.
+The reference implementation is 350 lines of (ClojureScript) code.
 Learn it in an afternoon.
-6. But it scales up nicely to more complex apps.
+7. But it scales up nicely to more complex apps.
 Frameworks are just pesky overhead at small scale - measure them instead by how they help you tame the complexity of bigger apps.
-7. Re-frame is impressively buzzword compliant: it has FRP-nature, unidirectional data flow, pristinely pure functions, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
+8. Re-frame is impressively buzzword compliant: it has FRP-nature, unidirectional data flow, pristinely pure functions, interceptors, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
    It also has a charming xkcd reference (soon) and a hilarious, insiders-joke T-shirt, ideal for conferences (in design).